mingchuno/etcd4s/README.md

 client.shutdown()
 ```

 The above is wrapper for simplified APIs.
-If you want to access all underlying APIs.
-You can use the corresponding class to have more control
+If you want to access all underlying APIs with full options.
+You can use the corresponding api instance to have more control.

 ```scala
 client.kvApi.range(...)